-The separated glass and metal materials will be cleaned by the processing equipment specifically, removing mercury containing phosphor powder to levels well below the hazardous waste limit for mercury of 0.2 mg/L (please refer to analytical test results for processed glass and metals provided in Appendix C).
-Therefore best efforts will be made to recycle these materials.
-The mercury-containing phosphor powder will be containerized in 55-gallon steel drums, and transported offsite by a licensed hazardous waste hauler to a permitted mercury reclamation facility for processing and recovery of the mercury content of these materials.
+The processing equipment specifically, removes from the separated glass and metal mercury containing phosphor powder to levels well below the hazardous waste limit for mercury of 0.2 mg/L. (Please refer to analytical test results for processed glass and metals provided in Appendix C.) Therefore, best efforts are made to recycle these materials.
+The mercury-containing phosphor powder is containerized in 55-gallon steel drums and transported offsite by a licensed hazardous waste hauler to a permitted mercury reclamation facility for processing and recovery of the mercury content of these materials.

 Mercury Containing Devices

-Mercury Containing Devices (MCDs) will be received for transfer only to an authorized mercury reclamation facility.
-Specifically, upon receipt the MCDs will be containerized in 55-gallon poly-drums, and later transferred offsite to a permitted / authorized mercury reclamation facility.
+Mercury Containing Devices (MCDs) are received for transfer only to an authorized mercury reclamation facility.
+Specifically, upon receipt the MCDs are containerized in approved containers and later transferred offsite to a permitted / authorized mercury reclamation facility.

 PCB and Non-PCB Ballasts

-PCB Ballasts will be received55-gallon poly-drums and transported offsite by a licensed hazardous waste hauler to a permitted facility authorized to receive / process PCB Ballasts.
+PCB Ballasts are received and transported offsite by a licensed hazardous waste hauler to a permitted facility authorized to receive / process PCB Ballasts.

+Non-PCB Ballasts are placed in containers and transported offsite for recycling.

 Batteries

-Upon receipt, batteries are sorted by type, placed in appropriate approved by LRL55-gallon poly-drums, and later transferred offsite to a permitted / authorized battery processing / recycling facility.
+Upon receipt, batteries are sorted by type, placed in appropriate containers approved by LRL and transferred offsite to a permitted / authorized battery processing / recycling facility.

 3.2 Facility Hours of Operation

-The Facility will may operate Monday through Friday between the hours of 7:30 AM and 6:00 PM.
-Lamp processing will be conducted six (6) hours each day during the authorized operating hours.
+The Facility has regular business hours and may operate up to 3 shifts for processing in 24 hours.

 3.3 Facility Access and Site Security